LizZhangxiaoying/TaskZen/README.md

 # ResearchSearch: Scientific Article Search Platform

 ## Introduction
-**TaskZen** is a productivity application designed to streamline task management with automated reminders.
-Developed as a full-stack project, TaskZen focuses on providing a seamless user experience with features that cater to both personal and professional task management.
-The app ensures scalability and performance across cloud infrastructure, making it a reliable tool for users.
+**ResearchSearch** is a full-stack web application designed to empower students and researchers by providing efficient access to over 200 million scientific articles.
+The platform focuses on performance, scalability, and ease of use, making it a powerful tool for academic exploration and knowledge discovery.

 ## Features

-- **Automated Reminders** : Never miss a task with customizable reminders.
-- **Customizable Task Categories**: Organize your tasks based on categories that fit your needs.
-- **Priority Settings**: Easily manage your tasks by setting priorities.
-- **Recurring Reminders**: Set up recurring tasks and reminders to stay on track.
+- **Comprehensive Search** : Access a database of over 200M+ scientific articles.
+- **Optimized Query Speed**: Search results are delivered 35% faster thanks to efficient data preprocessing.
+- **Reliable Data Storage**: Ensures 99.9% uptime for uninterrupted access to resources.
 - **User-Friendly Interface**: A responsive and intuitive UI built with React.js.
-- **Scalability and Performance**: Optimized for performance across cloud infrastructure.
+- **Scalable Architecture**: Backend designed to handle high volumes of traffic.

 ## Tech Stack
 **Frontend**: